KeisGSmit/5IngredientFoods/README.md

 ### Information Architecture

 - This section is responsible for the creation of organisation and navigational schemes which has already been discussed in the structure plane concerns and the interaction design.

-- the architecture, I believe, is done correctly so that when changes are made the architecture can accommodate those changes
+- The architecture, I believe, is done correctly so that when changes are made the architecture can accommodate those changes

 - The architecture forms a Tree Structure which is relatively standard
     - This is known to be problematic on Mobile but with the ease of a burger icon, I plan to reduce those problems